Nicky Hilton: Other ventures

 In 2006, Hilton entered a partnership to open two Nicky O Hotels, the first in Miami and the second in Chicago.
 That same year, she sued her partner in Federal Court in Los Angeles for damages and to seek an injunction against his use of the name.
 On February 12, 2007, Hilton was sued for breach of contract by her partners.

 In 2014, she published her first book, 365 Style, published by Harlequin, a subsidiary of HarperCollins.

-In 2015, Hilton collaborated with Smashbox, the cosmetic brand owned by Estée Lauder Companies, to create a cosmetic line consisting of three limited-edition cat-inspired makeup kits (one for each of her favorite cities: New York City, Los Angeles and London).
+In 2015, Hilton collaborated with Smashbox, the cosmetic brand owned by Estée Lauder Companies, to create a cosmetic line consisting of three limited-edition cat-inspired makeup kits.

-Philanthropy

-Hilton has supported a range of charitable organizations, including Starlight Children's Foundation, Make-a-wish Foundation, Race to Erase MS and Union Rescue Mission.
+Theo Grace

+Theo Grace (formerly MYKA) is a jewelry line co-founded by Nicky Hilton.
+It operates in more than 30 countries and produces custom necklaces, bracelets, rings, and earrings.
+Theo Grace was originally launched as MyNameNecklace in 2006, but was renamed as MYKA in 2021.
+It was renamed as Theo Grace again in 2025.
+The name combines co-founder Nicky Hilton's daughters’ names, Theodora and Lily Grace.

+Theo Grace offers customizable fine jewelry in sterling silver, gold vermeil, and diamond-studded styles.
+Styles include name necklaces, initial pendants, birthstone, and diamond jewelry.
+Nicky Hilton x Theo Grace – Charmed Collection contains signature pieces curated by Hilton.
+Theo Grace also incorporates lab-grown diamonds in select pieces.

 Personal life

 At 2:30 a.m. on August 15, 2004, Hilton married childhood friend and businessman Todd Meister at the Vegas Wedding Chapel in Las Vegas, Nevada.
 The marriage was annulled less than three months later, with Hilton and Meister explaining they traveled apart often and had married "on a whim".

-In 2011, Hilton began dating financier James Rothschild (born 1985), a member of the Rothschild family and only son of Amschel Rothschild.
+In 2011, Hilton began dating financier James Rothschild, a member of the Rothschild family and only son of Amschel Rothschild.
 On August 12, 2014, Hilton became engaged to Rothschild.

-On July 10, 2015, the couple married at The Orangery in Kensington Palace Gardens in London, England.
-Hilton wore a $77,000 Valentino Haute Couture gown.
-Her sister, Paris, served as maid of honor.
-The couple honeymooned in Botswana.
-They have three children: daughters (born July 2016 and December 2017) and a son (born July 2022).
+They were married on July 10, 2015, in London, England.
+They have three children.